Identity requirements for driver's licence, learner's permit or WA photo card

 - Consular photo identity card issued by DFAT

-- WA Photo Card
+- WA Photo Card (not expired by more than five years)

 - WA photographic firearms identification card